podium-lib/podlet/README.md

 ### .content(source)

 Method for defining the source for the content of the Podlet.
+This is where one will serve the HTML of a Podlet and do all the logic which makes your Podlet.

 Source can be a relative or absolute URI.